 The Health & Wellness Center is committed to helping you make your health a priority.
 That’s why we offer a range of services at no additional cost to you.
 For more information or to schedule an appointment, give us a call at 215-646-7300, ext.
 21306.

-For your health and wellness, we encourage any member of the University community to inform the Health & Wellness Center of any personal health problems which would require immediate care in an emergency, such as heart disease, allergies, or asthma, so that our nurses can respond appropriately should the need arise.
+For your health and wellness, we encourage any member of the University community to inform the Health & Wellness Center of any personal health problems which would require immediate care in an emergency, such as heart disease, allergies, asthma, diabetes, and seizure disorders so that our nurses can respond appropriately should the need arise.

 - Our office hours are Monday through Friday (while school is in session) 8:30 a.m. - 4:30 p.m.